What is transposition of the great arteries (TGA)?

 Treatment for transposition of the great arteries

-Approximately one-third of newborns with TGA have extremely low oxygen levels that can harm their bodies and will require an urgent intervention.
-This procedure, called a balloon atrial septostomy (BAS), will take place within hours after birth.
-This life-saving procedure, which creates or enlarges a hole between the upper chambers of the heart to allow red and blue blood to mix, was developed at Children’s Hospital of Philadelphia in the 1960s.
+About one-third of babies born with TGA have extremely low oxygen levels that can harm their bodies and will require an urgent intervention, called a balloon atrial septostomy (BAS), within hours of birth.

-For babies requiring a BAS procedure, the clock begins ticking at the moment of birth and access to immediate expert care is essential.
-At Children's Hospital, we may recommend that these babies be delivered in our Garbose Family Special Delivery Unit, which is just steps away from our cardiac operative and catheterization facilities.
+For babies requiring a BAS procedure, access to immediate expert care is essential to survival.
+We may recommend that these babies be delivered in the Richard D. Wood Jr. Center for Fetal Diagnosis and Treatment’s Garbose Family Special Delivery Unit (SDU), the world’s first birthing facility for healthy mothers carrying babies with known birth defects.
+The SDU is just steps away from our cardiac operative and catheterization facilities.

 Outlook for TGA